 Please note, additional support can be available on request at advisory and formal interviews.
 If you have specific access and or mobility requirements try to inform us as early as you can.

 Find out about Disabled Students' Allowances (DSA).
 DSA support is arranged through Student Finance England.

 Students with an EHC Plan (Education Health and Care Plan) will receive a support package tailored to their individual needs.
 They will be contacted well in advance of enrolment by the Pre-Degree Learning Support Coordinator, who will work with them to ensure support is in place prior to the start of their course.

 All students regardless of having an EHCP, will be given the opportunity to complete an initial assessment at the beginning of their course.
 This aims to identify any indications of Dyslexia and any literacy or numeracy support needs, which will be met by an inclusive curriculum & differentiated teaching methods.

 All students can also access health, wellbeing and counselling services.

-For information on support available please contact the Pre-Degree Learning Support Co-ordinator, Emma Connor.
+For more information on support available, please contact the Pre-Degree Learning Support Co-Ordinator, Simon Grimbley.